Somatic Relational Healing & Attachment Repair

 Because these styles are adaptations, they are changeable.
 With somatic and relational repair, these patterns can work towards reorganizing for greater safety, flexibility, and secure connection.

-• Somatic healing is based on the understanding that the body, not just the mind, holds memory, emotion, and lived experience.
-Unresolved trauma or overwhelm can live in the nervous system, shaping how we feel and relate, often without us realizing it.
+Somatic healing is rooted in the understanding that the body—not just the conscious, thinking mind—holds memory, emotion, and lived experience.
+Unresolved trauma or emotional overwhelm can remain in the nervous system as implicit memory until processed, quietly shaping how we feel, respond, and relate in daily life, often without our awareness.

-• Trauma isn’t a pathology, It’s an adaptive, protective response wired for survival.
+Trauma isn’t a pathology, but is an adaptive, protective response wired for survival.
 Healing trauma means restoring a sense of safety so you can be present with yourself again.
 Presence is the gateway back to your true self, because trauma creates barriers to the heart, which is inherently self-healing.

 While trauma can stem from acute events (“big T”), trauma healing work also works with chronic, developmental, or relational wounding (“small t”) - the subtle yet lasting ways we disconnect from ourselves to survive.
 These survival strategies become protective identities that mask the authentic heart.